BNasmith/PTForsyth/PTFWorkofChrist.md

 94 RECONCILIATION

-vidual conversion ?
+vidual conversion?
 Now, conversion means much, but it does not mean the whole of
 Christianity.
 Reconciliation means the life- communion of the race.
 But, if God made the